 - Ridiculously easy to make.
 No fancy ingredients are needed.

 - The best thing to make when you are like – What shall I cook today?

 - A recipe that includes spices, dairy items, veggies & a lot more.

-- A perfect blend of khatta-meetha taste which kids are gonna love.
+- A perfect blend of khatta-meetha taste that kids are gonna love.